 What about the Cuba travel warnings from the State Department?

 If you paid attention to the news last year, you probably remember hearing stories about American diplomats in Cuba suffering from mysterious “sonic attacks.”
 Rumors about these attacks sparked the State Department to issue a travel warning.

 As of the writing of this article, no American visitors to Cuba have been targeted by sonic attacks, so you should be just fine during your trip.

 Overall, Cuba is an extremely safe country to visit, especially compared to other neighboring countries in the Caribbean.
 Check out our full list of Cuba safety tips!

 FAQs About Traveling to Cuba from the US

-You need to decide which authorized travel category to go with.
-Then, just declare it while booking your trip.
+A “general license” or travel category is not an actual paper that you need to obtain.
+You just need to decide which authorized travel category to go with.
+Then, just declare it while booking your trip to Cuba.